Not All Browser Extensions Are Safe

 Image

-Extensions are an excellent way to add new features to your internet browser that the developers couldn’t add in the first place.
-If Google Chrome is missing a feature you want, such as an intelligent proofreader like Grammarly, you can simply download and install it from the Chrome Web Store.
+If you find your internet browser is missing a feature you want, you can install an extension to add it.
+You might want an intelligent proofreader like Grammarly in Google Chrome, for example.
+If so, you can simply download and install it from the Chrome Web Store.

 However, not all extensions are what they claim to be.
 While you would think Google would thoroughly vet an extension before it was allowed to be hosted on its web store, there are far too many malicious programs purporting to be legitimate, just waiting for someone to install them to their browser.